Rethinking Open-Set Object Detection: Issues, a New Formulation, and Taxonomy: Additional Experimental Results

-\section{More Examples of Detection Results}
+\subsection{More Examples of Detection Results}

-Figures \ref{fig:sup_vis_oi}, \ref{fig:sup_vis_cub200}, and \ref{fig:sup_vis_mtsd} show more detection results for the three datasets, respectively.
+Figures \ref{fig:sup_vis_oi}, \ref{fig:sup_vis_cub200}, and \ref{fig:sup_vis_mtsd} show more detection results for the four datasets, respectively.
 We only show the bounding boxes with confidence scores $>0.3$.
 We can observe from these results a similar tendency to the quantitative comparisons we provide in the main paper.
 That is, OpenDet and our baselines show comparable, limited performance in detecting unknown objects.
 They have the same several types of erroneous predictions, such as failures to detect unknown objects, confusion of know objects with unknown, and vice versa.

+OrthogonalDet, a state-of-the-art method for OSOD-II, exhibits a tendency to produce numerous false detections of unknown objects at random locations.
+This tendency contributes to the poor performance in unknown object detection, as demonstrated in Table~\ref{tbl:OpenImages}, \ref{tbl:CUB200}, and \ref{tbl:MTSD} in the main results.

-Furthermore, they often predict two bounding boxes, significantly overlapped, with known and unknown labels for the same object instances.
+As mentioned in the Sec~\ref{sec:analysis} in the main paper, they often predict two bounding boxes, significantly overlapped, with known and unknown labels for the same object instances.
 Their limited performance on ${\rm AP}_{unk}$, along with these failures, indicates that the existing OSOD methods will be insufficient for real-world applications.